bpvand/PyTimeVar/PyTimeVar/README.md

-# TimeVarModels
+# PyTimeVar

 A Python package for Time Varying Models for Time Series

 ## Purpose of the Package

-The TimeVarModels package provides tools for analyzing and modeling time-varying properties in time series data.
+The PyTimeVar package provides tools for analyzing and modeling time-varying properties in time series data.
 It is designed to facilitate the creation, evaluation, and visualization of time-varying models.

 ## Features